 The Bao Dai Rolex once belonged to the last emperor of Vietnam, Prince Nguyễn Phúc Vĩnh Thụy, or Bao Dai.
 Rolex produced a few examples of the yellow gold and black dial reference 6062.
 However, the watch worn by Bao Dai is entirely unique, right down to the exact orientation of the diamond hour markers.
-For this reason alone, it’s highly collectible, holding the title of the most expensive Rolex ever sold two separate times during its history before the Paul Newman Daytona dethroned it.
+For this reason alone, it’s a highly collectible Rolex watch, holding the title of the most expensive ever sold two separate times during its history before the Paul Newman Daytona dethroned it.
 It’s a stunning watch with an even more fascinating history.

 What is the Rolex 6062?